When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to wear in winter

 The cold temperatures mean that you’ll need to bundle up to stay comfortable.
-Bring along a warm hardshell jacket with warm comfortable base layers.
+I’d recommend bringing along a warm hardshell jacket with warm, comfortable base layers.

-For outerwear, you’ll also want to bring along a knitted hat (a toque for my fellow Canadians).
+After spending a couple of winter months in Korea, I’d also recommend bringing along a knitted hat (a toque for my fellow Canadians).
 Pack a pair of warm gloves to keep your hands toasty, too.
-In snowier conditions, protect your feet with a comfy pair of waterproof insulated boots.
+In snowier conditions, I’d suggest protecting your feet with a comfy pair of waterproof insulated boots.
+(I often found my feet getting cold and wet during those few slushy mild days.)

 Seoul Weather by Month